acheong08/ChatGPT/README.md

 Reverse Engineered ChatGPT by OpenAI.
 Extensible for chatbots etc.

 # Notice
 OpenAI has added cloudflare to protect their services.
-Please use [session tokens](https://github.com/acheong08/ChatGPT/wiki/Setup#session-token-authentication) along with `cf_clearance` (more details in wiki)
+Please use [session tokens](https://github.com/acheong08/ChatGPT/wiki/Setup#session-token-authentication)

 # Instructions
 Instructions have been moved to the [Wiki](https://github.com/acheong08/ChatGPT/wiki).